BUEC500C1/news-analyzer-brianrayxu/README.md

 #### Methods
 Sample High Level Methods

+- createFile(inFile) : Function that completes all necessary tasks upon receiving a new document
+  - documentFile : Creates an entry in the database tracking all stored documents.
+Includes timestamp, size, tags, etc.
+  - storeFile(inFile) : Takes in file and stores it in a filestore service (Google Cloud, Azure, etc.)

 ### II.
 Text NLP Analysis
 #### Design
 As a user of this API, I would want to be able to: